the fish ……. not the beer!

 The when is easy, whenever you can obviously, but it’s been our experience that they are easier to target through the ice than in the open water.

 The how for Kokanee is not much different than the how for any still water fishing.
 During the open water season you can use the tactics described in our fly fishing overview article and in our trolling the fly article.
-Our ice fishing 101 article outlines the technique for fishing through the ice.
+Our ice fishing 101 article outlines some simple techniques for fishing through the ice.
 One additional tip that we can offer is to think Shiny when targeting this species!
 These little guys seem to like the flashy stuff so the use of a little silver spinner or spoon above your lure may make all the difference!

 So back to our report …….

 Ice fishing Kokanee at Monte was slow but we did manage to pull out a few silver bullets over a couple of hours.
-The ice had just recently come on the lake and was only about 3 inches thick.
+The ice had just recently come on the lake and was about 4 inches thick.
 We were fishing over 80 feet of water with our lures suspended at 15 feet.
-The set up that seemed to be working best was a small ice fly about a foot below a little silver flasher.
+The set up that seemed to be working best was a small white ice fly about a foot below a little silver flasher.
 A nice plump juicy maggot or a piece of shrimp topped everything off.
 The bites (if you could call them bites) were light at best and if you weren’t holding the line in your fingers you probably wouldn’t have noticed them - we didn’t use a bobber for that very reason!

 So there you have it.
 Given that the ice just came on the lake our feeling is that the ice fishing will be picking up over the next week so if you get a chance and our interested in some tasty land locked Sockeye salmon then get out there and give it a go!
 Oh and be sure to send us some pics and a report!